LiluKitty/lilucat.com/_posts/qrcodereader/2024-04-04-add-any-qr-code-or-barcode-to-apple-wallet.md

 ---
 layout: post
 permalink: /blog/:categories/:title/
-title: "Add Any QR Code or Barcode to Apple Wallet"
+title: "How to Add Any QR Code or Barcode to Apple Wallet (Step-by-Step Guide)"
 categories: qr-code-reader
 date: 2024-04-04 11:21
 last_modified_at: 2024-04-06 12:26